Co-author: Till Westmann, Senior Director, Engineering

 While I have the RunningTotal calculated above, please note the first three fields are the source data and the RunningTotal needs to be calculated using a SQL query.

-Download Couchbase Server 6.5 beta and setup a Couchbase bucket for the sample data to run the queries in this blog post.
+Download Couchbase Server 6.5 and setup a Couchbase bucket for the sample data to run the queries in this blog post.

 Create a Couchbase bucket called “invoices” with the data below.